MasterJedi2014/MPMB-XUA25EU-Eberron-Updates/README.md

   - V9 superseded by V10.
 "Replicate Magic Item" code updated again to fix remaining known issues related to the feature.
 Cleaned up code at the end of the script to ensure that the "Replicate Magic Item" menus don't disappear upon a PDF save and reload.
 All credit for this update again goes to user TrackAtNite.
 - **2025-05-04:**
   - V10 minor update: Update to fix error that was preventing the *Homunculus Servant* spell from properly appearing in the spell list.
+- **2025-05-14:**
+  - V10 minor update: Update to fix error regarding number of prepared spells at a given class level.

 **Known Bugs:**
 - ~~V8: Homunculus Servants are not displaying their correct Attack & Damage Modifiers for their Force Strike attacks.~~